brian-tex/AboutMe/resources/automation.md

 ---
 A lot of SysAdmin tasks require a specific set of knowledge and benefit from human involvment.
 Repetative routine tasks, however, can often be automated to free up employees for other work.

-Tools like Ansible or scripts can automate one-off repetitive tasks as well as the configuration of an entire server infrastructure.
+Tools like Ansible or shell scripts can automate tasks from one-off requests to the configuration of an entire server infrastructure.

 ---
 #### Ansible